 We were given a suite for the night and it was stunning – four poster bed, antique furniture, dining area, seating area, huge bathroom with separate shower and even a dressing room.
-Hubby and I have never stayed in such a opulent room before and we really enjoyed it – even having a lazy saturday afternoon of baths and TV whilst enjoying the complimentary dressing gowns, coffee and magazines.
+Dave and I have never stayed in such a opulent room before and we really enjoyed it – even having a lazy saturday afternoon of baths and TV whilst enjoying the complimentary dressing gowns, coffee and magazines.
 We couldn’t have asked for any more from the beautiful Fawsley Hall Hotel Suite.